SouthFrank/Note_Taking/ES6 Module.md

 6. Documentation Tools:
     - Documentation generators like JSDoc or tools for generating API documentation.
 #### Explain what "transpiling code" means and how it relates to front-end development.
+- Transpiling code means converting the code in one language to code in another similar language.
+This is an important part of frontend development - since browsers are slow to add new features, new languages were created with experimental features that transpile to browser compatible languages.
 #### Briefly describe what a task runner is an how it's used in front-end development.
+- A task runner is a tool that automates different parts of the build process.
+- For frontend development, tasks include minifying code, optimizing images, running tests, etc.
+- In 2013, Grunt was the most popular frontend task runner, with Gulp following shortly after.
+Both rely on plugins that wrap other command line tools.
+Nowadays the most popular choice seems to be using the scripting capabilities built into the npm package manager itself, which doesn't use plugins but instead works with other command line tools directly.
 #### Describe how to write an npm automation script.
+- The script has to be added to the `package.json` file, then it can be run from the command line.
+For example, `npm run build`.
 #### Explain one of the main benefits of writing code in modules.
 #### Explain "named" exports and "default" exports.